Feasible Policy Iteration for Safe Reinforcement Learning: Introduction

-\IEEEPARstart{R}{einforcement} learning (RL) has achieved promising performance on many challenging tasks such as video games~\cite{vinyals2019grandmaster}, board games~\cite{schrittwieser2020mastering}, robotics~\cite{andrychowicz2020learning}, and autonomous driving~\cite{guan2022integrated}.
+\IEEEPARstart{R}{inforcement} learning has achieved promising performance on many challenging tasks such as video games~\cite{vinyals2019grandmaster}, board games~\cite{schrittwieser2020mastering}, robotics~\cite{andrychowicz2020learning}, and autonomous driving~\cite{guan2022integrated}.
 RL solves an optimal control problem (OCP) by finding a policy that maximizes the expected cumulative rewards.
-However, in many real-world control tasks, the optimal policy not only needs to maximize rewards but also requires strict safety constraints.
-Such a problem can be formulated as a constrained OCP.
-In this paper, we consider stepwise deterministic constraints, which require strict constraint satisfaction at every time step.
+However, many real-world control tasks require not only maximizing rewards but also satisfying safety constraints.
+Such problems can be formulated as constrained OCPs~\cite{li2023reinforcement}.
+In this paper, we consider stepwise deterministic constraints, which require strict constraint satisfaction at every step.

-In a constrained OCP, every policy has a corresponding safe working area called a 'feasible region'.
-The goal of \textit{safe RL} is twofold: finding the optimal policy and its feasible region~\cite{li2023reinforcement}.
-Feasibility and optimality are two important prerequisites of a safe RL policy.
-Feasibility means the constraint is always satisfied under the policy.
-Optimality means the performance measure (i.e., cumulative rewards) of the policy is optimal.
-Feasibility and optimality are both closely related to the size of feasible region.
-A small feasible region may violate both feasibility and optimality.
-Feasibility is harmed when an initial state falls outside the feasible region, which results in constraint violations.
-Optimality is harmed when an optimal state trajectory leaves the feasible region and cannot be reached by the policy.
-To achieve both feasibility and optimality, we aim to find a policy with the maximum feasible region and the optimal state-value function.

-Existing safe RL approaches (\textit{direct} and \textit{indirect} methods) mostly cannot simultaneously ensure feasibility and optimality.
-Direct methods solve constrained OCPs using constrained optimization algorithms, which suffer from unstable training processes and can result in constant constraint violations while harming feasibility.
-Indirect methods solve constrained Bellman equations instead of solving constrained OCPs.
-These methods constrain the policy in overly small feasible regions, which leads to excessive conservativeness and harms optimality.